SpaceX Starbase: Land acquisition

 In February 2014, they purchased 28 additional lots that surround the proposed complex at Boca Chica Beach, raising the SpaceX-owned land to approximately 36 acre in addition to the 56 acre lease.
-SpaceX's investments in Cameron County continued in March 2014, with the purchase of more tracts of land, bringing the total number of lots it now owns to 90.
+SpaceX's investments in Cameron County continued in March 2014, with the purchase of more tracts of land, bringing the total number of lots it owned to 90.
 Public records showed that the total land area that SpaceX then owned through Dogleg Park LLC was roughly 37 acre.
 This is in addition to 56.5 acre that SpaceX then had under lease.
 By September 2014, Dogleg Park completed a replat of lots totaling 49.3 acre into a second subdivision, this one named "Launch Site Texas", made up of several parcels of property previously purchased.
 This is the site of the launch site itself while the launch control facility is planned two miles west in the Mars Crossing subdivision.
-Dogleg Park has also continued purchasing land in Boca Chica, and now owns a total of "87 lots equaling more than 100 acres".
+Dogleg Park had also continued purchasing land in Boca Chica, and by September 2014 owned a total of "87 lots equaling more than 100 acres".

 SpaceX has also bought and is modifying several residential properties in Boca Chica Village, but apparently planning to leave them in residential use, about 2 mi west of the launch site.

 In September 2019, SpaceX extended an offer to buy each of the houses in Boca Chica Village for three times the fair market value along with an offer of VIP invitations to future launch events.
 The 3x offer was said to be "non-negotiable."
 Homeowners were given two weeks for this particular offer to remain valid.

+In January 2024, the Texas Parks and Wildlife Department announced a proposal to transfer 43 acres of Boca Chica State Park lands to SpaceX, in exchange for 477 new acres to be added to the Laguna Atascosa National Wildlife Refuge.